yildiz-online/common-authentication/README.md

 * Password encryption
 * ...

+## How to contribute

+If your issue is not already in the issue tracker, please create a new entry with a clear title and description.
+If you can fix it, please fork the repository, and create a pull request with the change.

 ## Requirements

 To build this module, you will need a java 9 JDK and Maven 3.